ronitbhatia/wanderlog/README.md

-# Wanderlog – A Lightweight Travel Journal
+# Voyagelog – A Lightweight Travel Journal
 Keep your memories pinned to the map.